harsh793/Algorithms/README.md

-Just copy the searching file to your working directory and then import it in the file you are working on.
+Just copy the searching.py file to your working directory and then import it in the file you are working on.
 Import using(for Python):

     from sorting import *